EMazarakis/Generative-AI-in-Graphics/README.md

 The scores from different raters will be aggregated and then score it in a percentage value which will be presented in the form of a graph.

+:point_right: To see the prompts of the benchmarking you can go to :[Benchmarking](Benchmarking/001.My_Benchmark.xlsx) .

 # Generative Images